 In 2014 and 2015 her choreographic work was named by The Examiner as one of “Pittsburgh’s Top 10 Contemporary Dance Performances.”
 Her choreography has been commissioned by Gibney Dance DoublePlus Festival under the curation of Bebe Miller and has been presented in the U.S. and abroad at American Dance Institute, BAAD!
-Bronx Academy of Art and Dance, Cleveland Public Theatre, Dance Place, Kelly Strayhorn Theater, La MaMa Experimental Theater Club, LightLab Performance Series, Lion’s Jaw Performance + Dance Festival, Mahaney Center for the Arts, Movement Research at the Judson Church, New Hazlett Theater, the CURRENT SESSIONS, Vermont College Dance Festival, Vermont Dance Festival, Summer Portraits (Israel), and Daegu International Dance Festival and Daegu International Dance Duet Festival (South Korea).
+Bronx Academy of Art and Dance, Bates Dance Festival, Cleveland Public Theatre, Dance Place, Kelly Strayhorn Theater, La MaMa Experimental Theater Club, LightLab Performance Series, Lion’s Jaw Performance + Dance Festival, Mahaney Center for the Arts, Movement Research at the Judson Church, New Hazlett Theater, the CURRENT SESSIONS, Vermont College Dance Festival, Vermont Dance Festival, Summer Portraits (Israel), and Daegu International Dance Festival and Daegu International Dance Duet Festival (South Korea).
 She has received support for her creative work through artistic residencies at Amherst College Theatre and Dance Department, Dance Exchange, Kelly Strayhorn Theater, and PearlArts Studios and has been funded by Cleveland Arts Prize Kathryn Karipides Scholarship, Foundation for Contemporary Arts Emergency Grant, Greater Pittsburgh Artist Opportunity Grant, Opportunity Fund, OSU Alumni Grants for Graduate Research and Scholarship, Pennsylvania Council on the Arts, The Heinz Endowments Small Arts Initiative, The Pittsburgh Foundation A.W.
 Mellon Grant and Creative Development Grant; while at Middlebury College was funded by the institution’s Committee on the Arts, Director of the Arts Discretionary Fund, Environmental Council, and Faculty Professional Development Fund.

 In 2011, she completed her MFA at The Ohio State University and went on to earn her certification to teach the Gaga movement language through the first official Gaga Teacher Training program in Tel Aviv, Israel.
 She received her BA in Education for Social Change and Cultural Studies at Prescott College and studied somatic and improvisational practices at Moving on Center School for Participatory Arts.
 Maree is also certified in the Ilan Lev Method, a Feldenkrais-based body work.

 View CV here.